DenizenScript/Denizen-Beginners-Guide/source/guides/advanced/notables.md

 ### Noting A Location

-Location notes aren't the most useful in the world, but they're quick and easy to make, and can make many scripts cleaner and simpler.
+Location notes aren't the most useful type of note, but they're quick and easy to make, and can make many scripts cleaner and simpler.

 Go ahead and stand at an important spot in your world <span class="parens">(or just slap a gold block on the ground in the middle of nowhere and declare that's important for the sake of trying the command out)</span>, and type `/ex note <player.location> as:importantspot`